Douglas-L/Douglas-L.github.io/_posts/2018-7-9-Metis-Week-1.md

 After our presentation of the Benson project today, our first "week" at metis is now officially complete.
 Our first week has been a little awkward because July 4th landed right in the middle, so it spilled over to Monday.
 It was a fortunate coincidence as it gave me extra time to absorb the first week's material.
 Even with the solutions, it definitely takes time and effort just to emulate and understand the code.

-It's been challenging and week two is supposed to involve more math, one of my weaknesses, so time to see how it goes!